piphoto/piphotoclient/README.md

 ```
 This udev rule adds a symlink named **ccapture** in the /dev directory when a Canon usb device is inserted into the Raspberry PI.
 This enables us to reference the camera by its symlink.
 Note that my camera is a Canon.
 Replace **ATTRS{idVendor}=="04a9"** with **ATTRS{idVendor}=="04b0"** if your camera is a Nikon.

-Now we create a device unit for systemd, create a file **/etc/systemd/system/capture.service"** and add the following:
+Now we have to add a device unit for systemd, create a file **/etc/systemd/system/capture.service"** and add the following:
 ```
 [Unit]
 Description=Capture with gphoto %i